hirohitokato/vscode_dumpcode/README.md

 ## Key Features

 - **Two Modes of Operation**:

-    1. **Explorer Context Menu**: Quickly dump all source files in any folder via right-click, output to a file or clipboard.
+    1. **Explorer Context Menu**: Quickly dump all source files in a folder via right-click, and output them to a file or to the clipboard.
-    2. **Dump Sourcecode Tree View**: Fine-grained file selection with a dedicated tree view.
-Files can be opened by clicking, and selected items can be copied to the clipboard.
+    2. **Dump Codes Tree View**: A fine-grained selection UI.
+Expand folders, check files and folders, then copy or export just the selected items.
+    3. **Select Open Editors**: Mark all currently open editor tabs directly in the Dump Codes tree.
+This is a fast way to include the files you're actively editing in an export.
+The command is available on the tree title bar and from the Command Palette.

--   **Commands**:
+**Commands**:

 - Dump files to a single file.
 - Dump files to the clipboard.
 - Refresh or clear selections in the tree view.
+- Select all currently open editor tabs (in-tree) so they can be dumped or copied: `Select Open Editors` (available in the view title and Command Palette).

 ## Usage